 When in doubt, use a survey tool such as Survey Monkey, and ask for suggestions and feedback via social media platforms to test whether or not your music is connecting with your demographic.

 Respect your audience’s preferences and you’ll earn respect for your brand.

-You also want your music to communicate a message that best represents the values and goals of your brand.
+You also want your music for business to communicate a message that best represents the values and goals of your brand.
 Regardless of how much your audience appreciates your musical choices, it’s a moot point if the music doesn’t represent your brand’s values and goals.